Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 Why It Matters:

-• High sodium levels can lead to high blood pressure, a major risk factor for both stroke and heart attack.
+• High sodium levels can lead to high blood pressure, a significant risk factor for both stroke and heart attack.

 5. Incorporate Heart-Healthy Fats